 Distal spine taper & Fit and Finish

 The knife has no distal spine taper and the thickness across the spine is 2.2mm.
 Therefore the performance after the tip area is pretty much the same.
-The fit and finish are great, the spine and the choil are nicely rounded.
+The fit and finish are great, and the spine and the choil are nicely rounded.

 The blade is put completely straight into the handle and the knife itself is completely straight.